Azure/reliable-web-app-pattern-java/README.md

 ### 2. Open DevContainer in Visual Studio Code (optional)

-If required, ensure Docker Desktop is started.
+If required, ensure Docker Desktop is started and enabled for your WSL terminal [more details](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
 Open the repository folder in Visual Studio Code.
 You can do this from the command prompt:

 ```shell
 code .